 - 2 Can You Put a Soundbar in the Cabinet?

 - 3 Can You Position the Soundbars Vertically?

 - 4 Soundbars Shopping/Placement Considerations or Dos and Don’ts

 - 5 Conclusion

-Should I Put My Soundbar Above or Below the TV?
+Should I Put My Soundbars Above or Below the TV?

 Both options are possible: you can place your soundbar either above or below your TV.
 Mounting it is as easy as mounting it.
-Your TV’s location and the place you intend to set it up will also affect its placement.
+Your TV’s best location for a sound bar and the place you intend to set it up will also affect its placement option.
 But more about that later.

 You might be wondering, Which spot is best?
 The answer depends on how the angle is.
 For the best sound quality, it should be in front of your ears.

 There are many heights for TV racks and TVs.
 Consider your setup and preferred position.
 It shouldn’t take too much to determine if the soundbar should be mounted above or below your TV.
 Surround sound systems, which may include subwoofers or satellite speakers, are an exception to this rule.

 The remote control is another thing you should consider.
 The remote control for your soundbar should be easy to use.
 The soundbar should not be too high that it makes it difficult to sound reaches the receiver or raise your arm to adjust the settings.